Coderior/lovingmemory/README.md

 ## Building your own
 To build your own clone, this repository, then make changes to:
-* `nuxt.config.js` - This has the page title, and meta details.
+* `nuxt.config.js` - This has the loved ones name and dates, page title, and meta details.
 * `assets/frontimage.jpg` - Replace with your own image, this is the image that shows on the front page.
 * `pages/*` - Change the details in the pages to match what you want them to say.
-The gallery is just an array of images, so swap them out for your own.
 * `static/CNAME` - Replace with your own custom domain
 * `layouts/default.vue` - You can change the scss here
+* `assets/images/` - Drop all the images you want to show in the galler in this folder - As part of the github action it will rename the images that have problematic names.

 ## Putting Live
 * Go to your repos `Settings / Options`, scroll down to `GitHub Pages` and for source select `Branch: gh-pages`